IvanTheSeafood/Pygame_Touhou_DRL/README.md

 ## Gameplay
 - Player moves up, down, left, right with arrow keys
-- player shoots with 'x' key
+- player shoots with `x` key
-- Player skips boring UI stuff with 'ENTER' key
+- Player skips boring UI stuff with `ENTER` key
 - Enemy spawns in waves and shoots at player
 - Player looses HP(max 4 per gameplay) and respawns at the bottom of the map if they get hit
 - Lose all HP and you get sent to the scoreboard